 The Welfare State and Services for Elderly Immigrants

 Ageing in a foreign country is a global topic concerning all industrial nations.
-The combination of processes of ageing and international migration over the past few decades have given rise to significant changes in the age and ethnic composition of national populations, causing an increase of the elderly immigrants in Europe.
+The combination of processes of ageing and international migration over the past few decades have given rise to significant changes in the age and ethnic composition of national populations, causing an increase in the elderly immigrants in Europe.
 It is becoming increasingly difficult to ignore these processes in the policymaking process.
 Are these trends of ageing and international migration adequately reflected by policymakers in the implementation of social policy instruments?
 This issue has grown in importance in light of recent debates about strong immigration flows to Europe.
 One of the most significant current discussions is multicultural and ageing society of European countries.
-However, there is still lack of theory concerning the situation of the elderly immigrants and it has become the reason for the interest of this essay.
+However, there is still a lack of theory concerning the situation of the elderly immigrants, thereby becoming the interest for the topic of this essay.
 The aim is to answer the question: How does the implementation of social policy instruments influence social inclusion of the elderly immigrants in countries with different conception of the welfare state?
 The analysis shows that there are several characteristics which may influence the process of social inclusion.
-Countries of origin with similar background with the host country may positively influence social inclusion of the immigrants.
+Countries of origin with a similar background to the host country may positively influence social inclusion of the immigrants.
 Analysis also showed that countries of origin of the elderly immigrants are completely different from countries of origin of refugees and therefore the social instruments targeted at the main groups of origin of the elderly immigrants in the country not necessary meet the needs of the refugees.
-Findings also support the premise of influence of diversity and ageing on politics and public policy.
-The elderly immigrants are entitled to certain social services in all compared countries which decreases the risk of their social exclusion.
+Findings also support the premise of the influence of diversity and ageing on politics and public policy.
+Elderly immigrants are entitled to certain social services in all comparative countries which in turn decreases the risk of their social exclusion.
 And finally, the high level of public social expenditure does not automatically lead to social inclusion.